UmaMaheswari-Menakuru/Predicting-Energy-Production-using-Regression/README.md

 # Regression
 ### PREDICTING ENERGY PRODUCTION
 #### Introduction
-This is a LInear Regression project which aims to predict the amount of energy(power) produced by the Combined Cycle Power Plant(CCPP).
+This is Regression project which aims to predict the amount of energy(power) produced by the Combined Cycle Power Plant(CCPP).

 #### Problem Statement
 A combined cycle power plant (CCPP) is composed of gas turbines (GT), steam turbines (ST) and heat recovery steam generators.
 The task is to predict the amount of energy produced according to the data present.